babylonlabs-io/networks/bbn-test-5/babylon-validators/README.md

 2. Join our Discord server and visit the `#faucet` channel:
 [Discord Server](https://discord.com/channels/1046686458070700112/1075371070493831259)

-Note: These are testnet tokens with no real value, used only for testing and development purposes.
+> ⚡ **Important**: These are testnet tokens with no real value, used only for
+> testing and development purposes.

 ## Keys for a BLS Voting
 ### What is BLS Voting